A look back at the history of the European Patent Convention, the Organisation and the Office.

 After the production of the first ESPACE CD-ROMs two years earlier, the EPO becomes increasingly aware of the importance of distributing digital patent information to a wider audience, especially to businesses performing prior-art searches.

-To help fill this need, the EPO integrates the International Patent Documentation Centre (INPADOC) into its information services and sets up a new Vienna sub-office, which opens on 1 January.
+To help fill this need, the EPO integrates the International Patent Documentation Center (INPADOC) into its information services and sets up a new Vienna sub-office, which opens on 1 January.

-INPADOC was initiated by the Austrian government and the World Intellectual Property Organization (WIPO) in 1972 as a patent information product company.
+INPADOC had been launched by the Austrian government and the World Intellectual Property Organization (WIPO) in 1972 as a patent information product company.
 When it becomes part of the EPO family it already has nearly two decades of experience providing patent search and documentation services.
 Its databases hold more than 95% of all patent documents published around the world.

 Monaco joins the European Patent Organisation.